 Companies are looking to expand into new premises, taking advantage of the growth in the economy, and with new speculatively built stock being taken up so quickly occupiers are looking at build-to suit schemes more than ever.
-9.1m sq ft was taken up through build-to-suit and preletting in 2014, more than double that of 2013.
+845,000 sq m (9.1m sq ft) was taken up through build-to-suit and preletting in 2014, more than double that of 2013.
 This accounted for 61% of all UK grade A take-up (Figure A19).